rmt2bsc/external_public_server/README.md

 # Web Services Public Server
 The application server providing public access to RMT2 system.
 This server currently supports SOAP and REST bases web services.
 Currently, the web services are deployed to a Tomcat servlet container which is bound to Servlet 3.0 specification.
 The SOAP engine is based off a RMT2 custom implementation.
 The REST services uses Jersey 2.25 implementation of JAX-RS.

-This application is required to be deployed to *Apache Tomcat* 7.0 or greater container.

 **Application Configuration**

 1. Web Application Configurator